Sag in Transmission Line and its Calculations

 sag formulas of overhead transmission line

-It should be noted that the weight per unit length of the conductor taken here is its own length assuming the normal condition of temperature, wind speed, and other physical conditions.
-However, the sag in an overhead conductor is also affected due to snow (during snowfall) and wind (during strong winds).
+It should be noted that the weight per unit length of the conductor taken here is its own length, assuming the normal conditions of temperature, wind speed, and other physical conditions.
+However, the sag in an overhead conductor is also affected by snow (during snowfall) and wind (during strong winds).

 Effect of Snow and Wind on Sag